amstangl/group-site/_projects/rileigh.md

 that even further reduce the risk of drug addiction.
 ### Family
  There are numerous protective factors that originate in the family as well.
 A strong bond between children and their parents significantly decreases the risk of drug addiction.
 It is crucial for parents to take advantage of the protective factors that are possible within a family.
 Parents must be involved in their child’s life in order to enforce clear limits and consistently discipline their children[^6].
 Another important role of parents is the prevention of trauma, childhood trauma dramatically increases the risk of drug addiction.
 Sheltering children from harmful experiences like sexual or verbal abuse is crucial as far as protective factors go.
-And as expected, it is much easier for a parent to monitor their child’s behavior and watch for the warning signs of substance abuse when they have a strong bond and a trusting relationship.
+And as expected,it is much easier for a parent to monitor their child’s behavior and watch for the warning signs of substance abuse when they have a strong bond and a trusting relationship.

 ![The effect of childhood sexual abuse on drug dependency and psychiatric disorders in adult women.](https://commons.wikimedia.org/wiki/File:NIH_child_sex_abuse_disorders_graph.gif#/ media/File:NIH_child_sex_abuse_disorders_graph.gif “Childhood sexual abuse with drug dependence and psychiatric disorders”)

-###Peer
+### Peer
 Social involvement outside of the family can also have an effect on an individual's risk of drug addiction.
 Especially at a younger age, the type of person that one associates with can make a big difference.
 Associating with peers that are at risk of drug addiction or already abuse drugs greatly increases the risk of drug abuse by an individual [^6].
 While fraternizing with peers that are responsible and well-behaved reduces that risk.
 On a similar note, frequently participating in social events places youths at greater risk of abuse as well.
 By attending social events often they are more likely to attend an event that involves the use of drugs.
 Attending social events that do not involve drug use tends to reduce the risk of drug addiction.
 On the other hand, lack of social participation can also put an individual at risk as antisocial behavior can lead to mental illness or overall loneliness [^4].
 Clearly, it is important for adolescents to socialize but they must choose their friends wisely to keep their risk of drug addiction low.
 Surely, mental illness and loneliness can lead to a search for self-medication [^8] that often leads to drug abuse.
 ### School
 Academic competence is also important in preventing drug use.
 It is important for schools to take notice of struggling students to prevent academic incompetence.
 By observing and addressing